 The invention of reading and writing, teaching as a profession, and the innovation of print and electronic technology all led to the invention of elearning.
 Besides instructional purposes, elearning also strives for professional, entrepreneurial, and personal growth and success.
-This comprehensive guide aims to shed light on the elearning history.
+In this comprehensive guide, we will walk you through the relevant parts of the history of e learning.

 Wotton-under-Edge Teacher Isaac Pitman used correspondence to teach shorthand (stenography) to his students (Leerbeleving, n.d.).
 He would send assignments to his students via mail and they would mail back their assignments to him for assessment.
 This writing form was intended to improve writing speed and was commonly used by secretaries, journalists, and other professionals whose works involve note-taking or writing.